 Palms.The Brahea clara is our signature palm, located to the right of the driveway as you enter.With costapalmate leaves, a dazzling silver-green, and petioles with a nice yellow margin you’ll wonder why you haven’t noticed it before.The lace within the trunk will make you swoon.

 One of the greatest palms we’ve ever sold is the Ravenea glauca.Why?Our women buyers love it because it’s small and quite ‘crisp’; they hate palms that grow so tall you can no longer see any detail.Don’t let the R. glauca fool you because it will easily stand aside a monster Phoenix dactylifera and tirelessly suck up all the hot, hot sun it can get.We sold 11 each 15 gallon R. glauca’s, about 10 years old, to one customer in Alpine—he said that his neighbors now call him the King of Glaucas!

 We promise that you will be pleased.
 We have a discount schedule based on total purchase price that makes your selection very affordable--ask us when you arrive.

 Hey, it's OK to simply come and tour the grounds to take a look.
 You decide when you are ready to buy and we'll be there for you.
 If you are too far away, consider having us ship to your location.
-Cycads can be removed from soil and are easily shipped.
-Palms should be kept in soil so they are heavier.
-Because of the difficulty in careful packing and the cost to take plants to USPS, we have a minimum purchase requirement.
+For shipping details see the right-hand tab "We Ship!".

 Dave Minks, 2003, at John Rees garden next to John's flawless Shaving Brush (Rhopalostylis sapida) palm.